 Also, Fire Emblem: Sword of Seals has three possible endings: the standard ending, the complete ending, and the best ending.
 The standard ending can be obtained by simply defeating Zephiel.
-If all the sacred weapons have been obtained, two extra chapters are unlocked, leading to the complete ending, in which you defeat the dark priestess Idoun.
+If all the sacred weapons have been obtained and are still intact, two extra chapters are unlocked, leading to the complete ending, in which you defeat the dark priestess Idoun.
 The best ending occurs if Idoun is finished off by Roy using the Sword of Seals, and it shows Idoun's soul being saved.

 The PlayStation 2 game Shadow Of Destiny had five different endings (actually six — two of them have the same ultimate result, but achieve it in different ways), determined by the choices you made at certain junctures and whether or not you'd witnessed certain missable events.
 Each ending filled in different details of the overarcing plot, so it was necessary to play to all five of them to get the full picture of what was going on.
 Upon having seen all five of the endings, a new sixth (seventh) ending became available.